lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

     $blm init.si --express
     $cp actrl.si ctrl.si

 The start of the blm output shows some structural and symmetry information.
 Further down, the "makrm0:" part gives information about creating the augmentation spheres, both silicon atoms were assigned spheres of radii 4.0912 Bohr.
-Open up the site file and you can see it contains the lattice constant and lattice vectors in the first line.
+Now open up the site file and you can see it contains the lattice constant and lattice vectors in the first line.
 Note that the lattice constant has been converted from Angstroms to Bohr since the code works in atomic units.
 The other terms in the first line are just standard settings and a full explanation can be found in the online page for the site file.
-The second line is a comment line and the following lines contain the atomic species labels and coordinates.
+The second line is a comment line and the subsequent lines contain the atomic species labels and coordinates.
 Note that blm writes cartesian coordinates by default (they happen to be the same as fractional coordinates in this case) and that running blm produces a new actrl and site file each time.

     $vi site.si

 Next take a look at the input file "ctrl.si".
 The first few lines are just header information, then you have a number of basic parameters for a calculation.
 We won't talk about these values now but a full description is provided on the ctrl file page.
 Defaults are provided by blm for most of the variables except "gmax" and "nkabc", which are left as "NULL".
-The "gmax" value specifies how fine a mesh is used for the interstitial charge density and this depends on the basis set.
+The "gmax" value specifies how fine a real space mesh is used for the interstitial charge density and this depends on the basis set.
 The "nkabc" specifies the k mesh and has to be set manually (it depends on what system you are looking at).
 A 4x4x4 k mesh is sufficient for us, set this value now by simply changing "nkabc=NULL" to "nkabc=4" (4 is automatically used for each mesh dimension, you could equivlaently use "nkabc=4 4 4").
 Take a look at the last line, it contains information about the different atoms in the system (here we only have silicon) and their associated augmentation spheres.

     $vi ctrl.si